rsnodgrass/ical-event-homeassistant/groupme/README.md

 # GroupMe Message Sensor for Home Assistant

-Sensor for Home Assistant that returns true if any 'recent' messages have been posted to the group that have been favorited.
+Sensor for Home Assistant that returns true if any 'recent' messages match a set of provided patterns.
 This uses the [GroupMe API](https://dev.groupme.com).

-Use case: this monitors a whale watching GroupMe group for new messages to raise the sensor when whales have been sighted.
+Use case: this monitors a whale watching GroupMe group for new messages to raise the sensor when whales have been sighted in a certain area.

 # Configuration